Eppo-exp/eppo-docs/docs/sdks/server-sdks/dotnet.md

 ### Assignment functions

 Every Eppo flag has a return type that is set once on creation in the dashboard.
-Once a flag is created, assignments in code should be made using the corresponding typed function:
+Once a flag is created, assignments in code are made using the corresponding typed function:

 ```cs
 GetBooleanAssignment(...)